stgm/scientific-programming-1/41 Statistics/10 NormalDistribution/10 NormalDistribution.md

 #### Statistics info for assignment 1:  the normal distribution

 In nature variation is abundant: the length of people in a country, or the weight of animals in a population just to name a few.
-The distribution that describes the relative frequency of the occurence of specific value $$x$$ in the population of measurements is expressed by the so-called normal distribution:
+The distribution that describes the relative frequency of the occurrence of specific value $$x$$ in the population of measurements is expressed by the so-called normal distribution:

 $$ f(x,|\mu,\sigma) = \frac{1}{\sigma\sqrt{2\pi}} exp^{-\frac{1}{2}\left( \frac{x-\mu}{\sigma} \right)^2}$$